tacocat21/VisualizationFinal/README.md

 VISUALIZATION PROJECT FINAL

-Taccio Yamamoto - tacocat21
-Ivar Makadsi - Netty2
-(ADD YOUR NAMES HERE)

-PROJECT
+ABOUT
 Visualize the migration of the world

 BACKEND
 Framework: Flask